DeveloperCielo/developercielo.github.io/_i18n/en/_posts/edi/2020-05-13-edi-extrato-eletronico.md

 **Chargeback:** refund, made by the issuer bank, of a transaction disputed or challenged by the cardholder.

+**Assignment:** advance payment operation carried out with Cielo or with the market.
+Counterpart records of operations carried out with the market within the sales files depend on the financier sending data to Cielo in a timely manner.
+Transactions sent late will not be demonstrated in the sales files, being necessary to request the reprocessing of the extracts to the service channels.

 **Date of Sale:** day on which the sale was made by the Cielo client.
 For clients that operate using e-commerce solutions, this is the date on which the cardholder made a purchase on the website and not the date on which the sale was confirmed by the Cielo client.

 **Date of Submission:** day on which the sale was submitted to Cielo for processing, which may be Saturdays, Sundays, or holidays.
 This is the reference date used in the calculation of the payment schedule and may differ from the date of sale, depending on the capture solution used.